 How it’s built

-Biotica Bio assessments are reproducible by design: one GraphQL query against the Open Targets Platform returns structured evidence (target, pathways, disease associations, druggability, safety, DepMap, literature, and more).
-We turn that data into a narrative report—so you get both the evidence and the interpretation.
+This page describes the evidence engine behind Portfolio Intelligence System when Open Targets drives the scope.
+Assessments are reproducible by design: a GraphQL query against the Open Targets Platform returns structured evidence (target, pathways, disease associations, druggability, safety, DepMap, literature, and more).
+We turn that into narrative and structured outputs—so you get both the evidence and the interpretation.
+Completed API runs also emit a opportunity-map.json artifact alongside report.md where the report API is used.

 Flow

-3. Narrative report — We interpret that data and write the executive summary, strategic points, and recommendations you see in reports like the BRCA2 example.
+- Narrative report — We interpret that data and write the executive summary, strategic points, and recommendations for your scoped engagement.

 Same query, same data—you can re-run as evidence updates or have your own team audit the inputs.
 For the BRCA2 example, the response was generated from oncology-result.json; the narrative was added for executive use.